JDvorak/pull-http-router/README.md

 Usage: `router.get(path, [streams...])`

 Accepts a path to match on, and a stream to stream to.
-If multiple pull-streams are provided they will be linked together.
+If multiple pull-streams are provided they will be linked together as if they were passed to pull-stream core's `pull()`

 ## Installation